ybeetle8/PancakeswapPredictionBot-2022/README.md

   </a>

 This bot wins the majority of rounds on PancakeSwap & CandleGenie based.
 This bot survived the beta and is now in the full version.
-Feel Free to contact us: bitcoincompany123@gmail.com

 ## 💡 Installation